Orpheusp/Polarmorph/README.md

 # Polarmorph

-A sample flutter app written for an imaginary commercial art space called "Polarmorph Coffee &amp; Art."
+A sample flutter app written for an imaginary commercial art space called "Polarmorph Coffee & Art."
 This project is created for educational purposes.